njahakiya95/credit-card-validator/README.md

         The last digit in 20 is 0.
 So, the Visa number is correct.

 The code was written using C++ and run in Visual Studio Code IDE, but should be able to be run in any environment.
-Unit testing was done using Google Test.
+Unit testing was done using